 The following functions are some of the most useful functions supported by the Vectors in R programming.

-- head(Vector, limit): This method return the top six elements (if you Omit the limit).
-If you specify the limit as 4 then, it returns the first 4 elements.
+- head(Vector_name, limit): Returns the top six items (if you Omit the limit).
+If you specify the limit as 4, then it returns the first 4 items.

-- tail(Vector, limit): It returns the last six elements (if you Omit the limit).
-If you specify the limit as 2, then it returns the last two elements.
+- tail(Vector_name, limit): It returns the last six items (if you Omit the limit).
+If you specify the limit as 2, then it returns the last two items.

 Arithmetic Operations on R Vector